sebasvil20/TalksUpAPI/README.md

 ```
 .
 ├── migrations                   SQL Files with db struct
 ├── src
 │   └── api                      main applications of the project
 │        └── app                 dependency injection providers and router handler
 │        └── config              configurations and global vars
 │        └── controllers         first cape of API where the request is received
 │        └── models              all API structs
 │        └── repository          access to database data
 │        └── service             all business logic
-│        └── utls       several util funcs
+│        └── utils               several util funcs
+│              └── middleware    middleware funcs to handle api keys and auth
 └──
 ```